bonitasoft/bonita-doc/md/customize-living-application-layout.md

 5. Click on the validation button
 6. In the application details section, click on the URL link to navigate to your living application.
 7. See your new application layout with a side menu.
-8. Feel free to add a lots of new improvements to obtain the layout that fits your needs.
+8. Feel free to add a lots of new improvements to create the layout that fits your needs.